Counting begins once voting centres close at 6:00 pm on election day.

 Candidates standing for principal member and ordinary memberIf a candidate stands for both a principal member and ordinary member vacancy and is elected to the position of principal member, that candidate is then excluded from the count for ordinary member.
 His or her ballot papers are distributed to the next available candidate according to the preferences marked by the voter.

-Electors voting by post have until 12:00 noon on the first Friday after election day to return their postal ballot papers.
+Electors voting by post have until 12:00 noon on the second Friday after election day to return their postal ballot papers.
 The determination of the quota and distribution of preferences is not conducted until after the cut-off for receipt of postal ballot papers.

 Distribution of preferences

 Determination of the quota and distribution of preferences takes place after the cut-off for the return of postal voting ballot papers.
-Electors voting by post have until 12:00 noon on the first Friday after election day to return their ballot papers.
+Electors voting by post have until 12:00 noon on the second Friday after election day to return their ballot papers.